 LaSara Medical Group deploys the use of extracorporeal shockwave therapy (ESWT), these are focused shockwaves that are used to treat erectile dysfunction.
 When applied to the penis, shockwaves stimulate blood vessel growth and soft tissue repair, and trigger endothelial stem cells to rehabilitate the vascular (blood flow) disorder causing the inability to achieve an erection.
 As a result, a man’s natural ability to achieve an erection without medication is restored.

-For over a decade, many large-scale blind studies have proven the effectiveness of focused shockwave therapy for ED.
-This review (need to add in hyperlink) provides the outcome of 16 different studies that used shockwave therapy and not radial pressure waves.
+For over a decade, many large-scale and double blind studies have proven the effectiveness of focused shockwave therapy for ED.
+This review provides the outcome of 16 different studies that used shockwave therapy.

-Focused shockwave technology is fundamentally different to radial pressure waves that are sometimes referred to confusingly as “shockwaves” or “acoustic waves.”
-Despite many clinics within the United States using radial pressure waves, to date, their machine or protocol has not been clinically studied to be effective or safe for treating erectile dysfunction.
+Focused shockwave technology is fundamentally different to acoustic wave therapy that us sometimes referred to confusingly as “shockwaves” or “pressure waves.”
+Despite many clinics within the United States using acoustic wave therapy devices, to date, their machine or protocol has not been clinically studied to be effective or safe for treating erectile dysfunction.

 This outcome is consistently misleading to a patient.
 In the short term, pain and redness may signify change, but in the long term, most men experience little to no positive change to their erections.
 The below figure illustrates the depth of a pressure wave.